kythyria/payday2-model-tool/Modelscript.md

 <rotation w="0.707106769" x="0" y="0" z="0.707106769" />
 ```

-# Importing OBJs
+# Importing models

-In a modelscript, you can also import OBJ files:
+In a modelscript, you can also import models and object3ds from external files.
+The `type`
+must be one of `obj`, `fbx`, or `gltf`, if absent it will be guessed from the extension.

 ```xml
 <?xml version="1.0" ?>